 Now the good thing about "Hostile Makeover" is that if you haven't watched the first movie, "Killer Hair", you won't be any worse off because everything about the movie is simple.
 In fact everything is spoon-fed so when we meet someone who is close to Lacey we learn their name, profession and connection in a very forced manner.
 It is bad but it also means that you are not going to be confused if you haven't watched the first movie.

-As to the actual storyline, well what we have is that classic of a civilian turning Nancy Drew and solving a crime.
+As to the actual storyline, well what we have is that classic case of a civilian turning Nancy Drew and solving a crime.
 As such we watch Lacey with her close girl friends set about solving the murder of super model Amanda.
 But there is no depth or real mystery to this, no clever crime solving or gritty investigation rather one minute no one knows the next it is miraculously solved which allows for a moment of action mixed with comedy.

 What this all boils down to is that "Hostile Makeover" is basically "Ugly Betty" in style and humour.
 It means that unless you like the TV series you are going to end up watching this made for TV movie and find it a vacuous ordeal.